Skip to main content

 Replay a decision

-1. In Audit Log, find a row with a play icon.
+1. In Audit Log, find the row you want to replay.

 3. Review the replayed query in Test Text Search.